rbuchmann/xml-variety/README.md

 - The first approach that comes to mind but doesn't really scale (Sketched in Java)
 - A simple, ad-hoc parser based on explicitly consuming the stream, without dependencies (Go)
 - A combinator based parser in Haskell, based on [https://charlieharvey.org.uk/page/naive_xml_parser_with_haskell_parsec_and_perl_regexen_part_one_haskell](https://charlieharvey.org.uk/page/naive_xml_parser_with_haskell_parsec_and_perl_regexen_part_one_haskell) (Haskell)
-- A EBNF Grammer based parser writte with [https://github.com/Engelberg/instaparse](instaparse) (Clojure)
+- A EBNF Grammer based parser writte with [instaparse](https://github.com/Engelberg/instaparse) (Clojure)
 - A "chemical computing" parser, where fragments form "molecules" and react with each other (Clojure, incomplete)
-- A deep net which learns to transform xml to hiccups syntax, based on the Keras [https://blog.keras.io/a-ten-minute-introduction-to-sequence-to-sequence-learning-in-keras.html](Blog) (Python)
+- A deep net which learns to transform xml to hiccups syntax, based on the [Keras Blog](https://blog.keras.io/a-ten-minute-introduction-to-sequence-to-sequence-learning-in-keras.html) (Python)
 - A spec based generator for the hiccups/html training data (Clojure)

 Have fun, and if you have any contributions, PRs welcome!